franekp/mkdocs-git-timeline-plugin/docs/usage.md

 ### mkdocs theme

-In the default MkDocs theme we can use overriding partials to add the git-authors info below the page content.
+In the default MkDocs theme we can use overriding partials to add the git-timeline info below the page content.

 1) Create a new file `content.html` in `docs/overrides`: